BreD1810/bredley/content/posts/refactored-website.md

 Writing a website myself was a great learning exercise, but in the long run I wanted a website that was super easy to maintain, that looked great and allowed me to write content in a breeze!

-The [source code](https://github.com/bred1810/bredley) for this website is available on my GitHub.
+If you want to checkout the source code for this website, click [here](https://github.com/bred1810/bredley).

 <br>